Brown-University-Library/bell/README.md

             - `from tasks import cleanup; cleanup.run_validate_solr_pids()`
             - status: done, 2016-Nov-02
         - make list of bdr pids to delete.
+            - NOTE: do the deletion accession number check as early as possible
+            - NOTE: check whether an object to delete has an image - just update the metadata?
             - `from tasks import cleanup; cleanup.run_make_bdr_pids_to_delete()`
             - end result: `m__bdr_delete_pids.json`
             - status: done, 2016-Nov-03